 During Easter, La Fira del Ram installs itself on the outskirts of Palma with fairground favourites including a Ferris wheel, thriller rides and tombolas.

 Fira del Ram is a modern amusement park that opens every spring in Palma.
-Expect ferris wheels, thrilling rides, games, stalls, tombolas and refreshments. […] ‘Fira del Ram’ in Palma
+Expect a ferris wheel, rides, games, stalls, raffles, refreshments, and fun! […] ‘Fira del Ram’ in Palma

 Corpus Christi takes place in early June and while a religious ceremony, it’s also a celebration of Spring.
 There are carpets of flowers to be admired and a decorative procession begins and returns to the Cathedral.